 - Don’t admit any fault or apologize to anyone.
 Apologizing could be seen as an admission of guilt.

 - Don’t provide a recorded statement to an insurance adjuster, yours or the other persons.
 You are under no legal obligation to do so.
-Ideally, speak to a personal injury attorney specializing in motorcycle accidents first.
+Ideally, speak to a personal injury attorney in Orange specializing in motorcycle accidents first.

 - Don’t turn down medical attention.